kevinpowell1/folio_user_loading/README.md

 ## Purpose

 An implementation of the [folio_migration_tools](https://github.com/FOLIO-FSE/folio_migration_tools) that focuses specifically on loading users.
 Example source data and transformed data can be found in the iterations folder.
-Examples of the necessary files can be found in `examples`
+Examples of the necessary files can be found in `examples`.

 ## Requirements